eBay/TasCreed/docs/index.md

 ## Tutorial

-You can refer to [more documents](Tutorial.md) to learn the details about TasCreed.
+You can refer to more documents to learn the details about TasCreed.

+- Design: concepts and architecture
+- Detail: more details of features and usage
+- Spec: spec explanation of domain objects
+- Config: configuration properties
+- Misc: notes of released and planned features, as well as the tips for upgrade